 Check them out on YouTube

 Find them on Yelp, and once you’ve seen a play, don’t forget to leave a glowing review!

-And in case you’re wondering, this is the perfect picnic spot in LA: Griffith Park, in the old zoo area.
+And in case you’re wondering, this is the perfect picnic spot for Shakespeare in the Park in LA: Griffith Park, in the old zoo area.
 I’ll be there this summer, come say hi!

 Don’t miss another recipe or travel post; sign up for my free subscription below!

 I promise not to sell or share your info, ever.